 Not all adventures have to give you an adrenaline rush.
 One of my most favorite adventures was taking a few days to sail down the Nile.
 In Aswan, you will find many cruises that will offer you the same opportunity.
 I recommend sailing in a Felucca, a boat that only has a top deck covered by an awning.

 On this journey, you sleep under the stars, swim in the Nile, and eat delicious meals in the same area where you sleep.
-The world is a different place free from electricity, Wi-Fi, and even toilets.
+Its one of the most beautiful places in world.
+It is a different place free from electricity, Wi-Fi, and even toilets.
 The Nile is serine, the boat is relaxing and the view of Egypt is unforgettable

 Speaking of Nubians, before boarding a Felucca, you need to free yourself for an evening and join the Nubians for a traditional dinner at their house.
 Like everything they do, it is simple but wonderful.
 The meals are Egyptian, but come with a Nubian twist.